patelharsh9797/capture-clone-developedByEd/README.md

 # capture-clone-developedByEd
 Learning React with DevelopedByEd

+The project is created via Vite/React

-To test the code use the below command:
+To run the app use :
 ```
 npm run dev
 ```